kanidm/kanidm/book/src/integrations/oauth2.md

 a group provides a set of scopes to the account.
 However these scopes are NOT consulted during authorisation decisions made by Kanidm.
-These scopes exists to allow optional properties to be provided (such as personal information about a subset of accounts to be revealed) or so that the service may make it's own authorisation decisions based on the provided scopes.
+These scopes exists to allow optional properties to be provided (such as personal information about a subset of accounts to be revealed) or so that the service may make its own authorisation decisions based on the provided scopes.

 This use of scopes is the primary means to control who can access what resources.
 These access decisions can take place either on Kanidm or the service.